 During spill that occurs December 16 through the end of February, the Ice & Trash Sluiceway (ITS) will be operated if available to provide a surface passage route.
+Operate 3 gates on Unit 1 and 3 gates on Unit 18.

 Total dissolved gas (TDG) is monitored at The Dalles Dam as defined in Table TDA-1, in accordance with the annual TDG Monitoring Plan and the Dissolved Gas Monitoring Plan of Action 2015-2018.
 Excessive TDG may harm fish and will be controlled to the extent possible, subject to river conditions.
 Management tools include system-wide spill distribution through the Spill Priority List issued by the Corps Northwestern Division Reservoir Control Center (RCC), night and/or day spill limits, and shaping of spill.